 Start with the top 5 concepts, then continue to validate them with the questions

-Top 5 concepts are logical concepts, usually nouns, that make up the core of the API under design.
-For example, products, customers, ingredients and locations are core concepts for a food delivery API.
+The top 5 concepts are logical concepts, usually nouns, that make up the core of the API under design.
+For example, products, customers, ingredients, and locations are core concepts for a food delivery API.

-Sometimes you will notice at this stage, what you though would be one API or one endpoint, is actually splitting into several.
+Sometimes you will notice at this stage, what you thought would be one API or one endpoint, is actually splitting into several.